 The term does not include procedures for surgical removal of body fat such as liposuction or abdominoplasty (tummy tuck).

-The two most widely performed procedures are the adjustable gastric band and the gastric bypass.
+The two most widely performed procedures are the Roux-En-Y gastric bypass and Sleeve gastrectomy.
 All operations are usually performed laparoscopically (by keyhole surgery), which will help you to get up and around and back to normal as soon as possible after surgery.

 Royal Berkshire NHS Foundation Trust